barryceelen/wp-hide-show-password/README.txt

 1. Adds an icon to the password field on the login screen.
 2. Show your password by clicking the icon.
-3. Alternatively, toggle the password via a checkbox labeled "Show Password".

 == Changelog ==